-The District Wellness Team will support monitoring and evaluation of the policy, with representation from staff working in the areas of: nutrition services, student health and wellness, human resources, health education, physical education, and other areas as appropriate; students and parents/guardians; and community members.
-Representation from Site Wellness Teams is encouraged.
+The District Wellness Team will support monitoring and evaluation of the policy, with representation from staff working in the areas of: nutrition services, student health and wellness, human resources, health education, physical education, and other areas as appropriate; parents/guardians; students and and community Representation from Site Wellness Teams is encouraged.
 The District Wellness Team will provide data/information regarding implementation of the policy annually to the Superintendent (or designee) and/or the Board of Education.